Fatal Fury 2: Nettou Garou Densetsu 2

 The Game Boy version is titled Nettou Garou Densetsu 2 (熱闘餓狼伝説２) and was released exclusively in Japan in 1994.
-This port features "super deformed" style graphics and, like the SNES, Mega Drive/Genesis, and Sharp X68000 ports, allows the player to use the four boss characters.
+This port features "super deformed" style graphics and, like the SNES, Mega Drive/Genesis, and X68000 ports, allows the player to use the four boss characters.
 However, due to the Game Boy's limited hardware, all voices have been removed, but in their place the characters have speech bubbles when performing a special attack or Desperation Move.
 This port also features support for the Super Game Boy peripheral for the SNES.
 In the Game Boy version, the text in the intro, post match dialogue, and character endings are in Japanese, while the character names, game credits, and menus are in English.

 Fatal Fury Special

 Fatal Fury Special (餓狼伝説SPECIAL, Garou Densetsu Special) was developed and published by SNK and originally released for the Neo Geo arcade and home platforms in 1993.
 It is an updated version of Fatal Fury 2, introducing several changes to the gameplay system while expanding the available character roster.